 Section 2.
 Notice of Meeting.

-All members shall be sent written notice of meetings, including time, location and purpose of the meeting, at least one week prior to said meeting.
+All members shall be sent notice of meetings, including time, location and purpose of the meeting, at least one week prior to said meeting.

 Section 3.
 Special Meeting.

 The Executive Board may call special meetings of the membership at any time by sending written notice as specified above.

 Those eligible to vote shall be members meeting the requirements as set forth in these Bylaws, Benefits of Membership, Article 3, Section 6.